elipZis/.github/profile/README.md

 👋 We are [elipZis](https://elipZis.com) - Digitisation Natives providing solutions with Nordic calm ❄

 ### //Get IT done!
-[elipZis](https://elipZis.com) is an Digital Agency located in the hanseatic city of [Bremen](https://www.bremen.de/) that creates software solutions for practitioners.
+[elipZis](https://elipZis.com) is a Digital Agency located in the hanseatic city of [Bremen](https://www.bremen.de/) that creates software solutions for practitioners.

 *************